hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 ### `ChIPQC` report

-Since we were unable to create a report in-class, **take a look at the report we generated using the full dataset instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=0).
-Uncompress it and you should find an html file in the resulting directory.
+The report generated using our toy dataset will not give us meaningful plots or metrics and so **we have generated a report using the full dataset for you to look at instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=0).
+Decompress it and you should find an html file in the resulting directory.
 Double click it and it will open in your browser.
 At the top left you should see a button labeled 'Expand All', click on that to expand all sections.

 Let's start with the **QC summary table**:

 <img src="../img/QCsummary.png">

 Here, we see the metrics mentioned above (SSD, RiP and RiBL).
 A higher SSD is more indicative of better enrichment.
 SSD scores are dependent on the degree of total genome wide signal pile-up and so are sensitive to regions of high signal found with Blacklisted regions as well as genuine ChIP enrichment.
-The RiBL percentages are not incredibly high (also shown in the plot in the  next section) and FriP percentages are around 5% or higher, except for Pou5f1-rep2.
+The RiBL percentages are not incredibly high (also shown in the plot in the next section) and RiP percentages are around 5% or higher, except for Pou5f1-rep2.

-Additionally, we see other statistics related to the strand cross-correlation (FragLength and RelCC which is similar to the RSC).
-With RelCC values larger than one for all ChIP samples suggest good enrichment.
+Additionally, we see other statistics related to the strand cross-correlation (FragLength and RelCC which is similar to the RSC values we discussed earlier).
+The RelCC values are larger than 1 for all ChIP samples which suggests good enrichment.

-The next table contains **the mapping quality and duplication rate,** however since we already filtered our BAM files we find the numbers do not report much for us.
+The next table contains **the mapping quality and duplication rate,** however since we already filtered our BAM files these numbers do not give us any relevant information.
+Next is a plot showing the effect of blacklisting (not present here), which indicates that a large proportion of reads in our data do not overlap with blacklisted regions.

-Next is a plot showing the effect of blacklisting, with the proportion of reads that do and do not overlap with blacklisted regions.
 The final plot in this section uses the genomic annotation to show **where reads map in terms of genomic features**.
 This is represented as a heatmap showing the enrichment of reads compared to the background levels of the feature.
 We find that there is the most enrichment in promotor regions.
 This plot is useful when you expect enrichment of specific genomic regions.

 <img src="../img/GenomicFeatureEnrichment.png" width="500">